inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 [OpenFOAM foundation](https://openfoam.org/) and another by the [ESI Group](https://www.openfoam.com/).
-The Inductiva API supports both, and you can select your preferred distribution by setting the `distribution` parameter when initializing the simulator. *By default, it uses the OpenFOAM Foundation version.*
+The Inductiva API supports both, and you can select your preferred distribution by setting the `distribution` parameter when initializing the simulator. *By default, it uses the latest version of OpenFOAM Foundation.*

 We are assuming the canonical file structure for OpenFOAM simulations, which includes the `time`, `constant`, and `system` directories.